Cox-Automotive/alks.js/API.md

 - account <code>String</code> - The name of the account
 - role <code>String</code> - The user's role in this account
 - iamKeyActive <code>Boolean</code> - Whether credentials with IAM permissions can be provisioned from this account
+- maxKeyDuration <code>Number</code> - The maximum key duration for this account

 <a name="credentials"></a>